"Start slow and taper off."

 “Yes,” she sniffed, though I didn’t believe her.
 I would have bet money that even she didn’t believe herself.
 “I just thought that… I always thought I’d move on before he did.
 That I’d find someone new and successful and… and he would be where I am.”
 Kim sniffed and dabbed at her eyes, tucking a stray bit of hair behind her ear.
 “I’m almost fifty, Hana.
 And you’re going to move out soon, and I’m going to be left here alone.”
 She burst into a fresh round of tears, and I let her cry.
 There was nothing I could say.

 Eventually, she seemed to cry herself out, and fell asleep against the arm of the couch.
-I covered her with a blanket, then headed to my room.
+I covered her with a blanket, dropped Romeo to curl up in the crook of her legs, then headed to my room.
 It was almost evening at this point, but I was too restless to do anything productive.
 I pulled out my phone and texted Sebastian.

 Hana Lau-Shaw 7:43 PM: Please tell me you’re not busy tonight